.450 Black Powder Express

 The .450 Black Powder Express, also known as the .450 31/4-inch BPE, was a popular black powder cartridge in the late 19th and early 20th century.

 Design

 The .450 Black Powder Express is a rimmed, straight walled, centerfire rifle cartridge designed for use with blackpowder.
 It was available in a number of loadings with bullets weighing from 270 to 365 gr, all driven by 120 gr of black powder.

-The .450 Nitro for Black is the same cartridge loaded with mild loadings of modern smokeless powder, carefully balanced through trial to replicate the ballistics of the black powder version.
+The .450 Nitro for Black is the same cartridge with mild loadings of modern smokeless powder, balanced to replicate the ballistics of the black powder version.